geronimodennis/NsSuiteQLrunner/README.md

 ## Current Limits

 - Static linting catches common SuiteQL, Oracle SQL, and SQL Server dialect issues, but NetSuite remains the execution authority.
-- Autocomplete is catalog-based and does not introspect account-specific custom records or fields yet.
+- Autocomplete is intentionally focused on known SuiteQL and Oracle SQL language constructs.
 - The result grid shows mapped rows returned by the RESTlet and caps paged execution by rows per page times max pages.
 - Rows per page defaults to `1000`.
 Max pages defaults to `50` and is clamped by the RESTlet.
 - SuiteCloud validation requires an authenticated SuiteCloud project setup.